CyberSource/cybersource-plugins-rest-salesforceb2ccommerce/documentation/markdown/Configure-features.md

 ### **6. Capture Service**

 A single function is available to make capture requests.
+Please note that these functions are not available to use in the Salesforce B2C Commerce UI without customisation.

     httpCapturePayment(requestID, merchantRefCode, purchaseTotal, currency)